Institute For Advanced Psychiatry

 Psychiatrist Diana Ghelber, MD, is a certified provider of BrainsWay® deep transcranial magnetic stimulation (TMS) therapy.
-She uses TMS therapy to treat a variety of mental health conditions, including depression, at the Institute for Advanced Psychiatry in Fort Worth, Texas.
-If you suffer from treatment-resistant depression or can’t tolerate the side effects associated with antidepressant medications, call or book online today to learn more about TMS therapy.
+She uses TMS therapy to treat a variety of mental health conditions, including depression, at the Institute for Advanced Psychiatry in Fort Worth & Granbury, Texas.
+If you suffer from treatment-resistant depression or can’t tolerate the side effects associated with antidepressant medications, call the Institute for Advanced Psychiatry.

 Transcranial magnetic stimulation (TMS) is a noninvasive procedure that uses pulsed magnetic fields to stimulate specific areas of your brain that are associated with depression.